-The museum, open every day except Sunday, also houses our cherished archives of local written memories and many oral history tapes, and it has a wonderful little gift shop full of local souvenirs.
-The Treasure Trunk Eclectic Shopping Step into the Treasure Trunk, at 108 N Bettis Street, for the joy of shopping!
-Featuring an eclectic mix of treasures, they offer unique items to complete any home decor.
-Black River Overlook Park, Lover's Lock Lane, and The Pocahontas Civil War River Walk Memorial Pocahontas stands on a hill overlooking the Black River.
-This hill, and the town, were once known as "Bettis Bluff", after Ranson (or Ransom) Bettis, the town's founder.
-Nobody really knows why the town was renamed Pocahontas.
+The museum, open most days, also houses our cherished archives of local written memories and many oral history tapes, and it has a wonderful little gift shop full of local souvenirs.

+Black River Overlook Park, Lover's Lock Lane, and The Pocahontas Civil War River Walk Memorial was renamed Pocahontas.
 Lots of theories exist, but proof seems lost to the ages.
 The banks of the Black River were once home to the "Port of Pocahontas," the busiest river port in the area during the steamboat era.
 Before the railroad came to town, the steamboats brought people and goods to this part of Arkansas via the Black River and our river port.
 That port is now Black River Overlook Park.
-The park is just across U.S. Highway 67 from downtown Pocahontas and there's a stop light and a crosswalk to let you safely cross the highway and enter Overlook Park.
-During the Civil War, the Port of Pocahontas was a major Confederate supply point for the Confederate armies headquartered in Pocahontas, including The Army of the West under Major General Earl Van Doren, The Army of